Charlotte Water IBT

 Interbasin Transfer explained

-Charlotte Water serves customers in both Catawba and Yadkin River Basins
+Charlotte Water Serves Customers in Both Catawba and Yadkin River Basins

 Charlotte Water is requesting a modification to this certificate to increase the maximum limit.
 At this point, Charlotte Water is still determining the demand needs and what that exact number should be to serve the area for the next 30 years.

 Charlotte Water is committed to following all the statutory requirements set forth by the North Carolina Environmental Management Commission and the North Carolina Department of Environmental Quality.
-The IBT process is a multi-year, highly regulated process that encourages stakeholder participation and feedback, and ensures that if approved, the modification will not be environmentally damaging to either source or receiving water basins.
+The IBT process is a multi-year, highly regulated process that encourages stakeholder participation and feedback and ensures that if approved, the modification will not be environmentally damaging to either source or receiving water basins.
 The schedule past the scoping process is dependent on many technical studies and associated environmental evaluations as part of the process.

 IBT Modification Schedule